justinhayes/cis/README.md

 To install the CIS, you must have a CDH cluster, with the above components (and their dependencies) all running and fully functional.
 Then, follow these steps:

+NOTE: if running in the quickstart VM or any server that doesn't use the Oracle JDK by default, make sure that the JVM variable in
+*/usr/lib/solr/bin/zkcli.sh* resolves to the Oracle JDK instead of the GNU jvm.
+Do this by commenting out the existing **JVM="java"** line and adding **JVM=/usr/java/jdk1.6.0_32/bin/java** below it.

 1. Create a directory to install CIS to; this directory is referred to as $CIS_HOME (no need to create the env var though)
-    - Ensure that the paths in src/main/config/flumeconf/flume.conf and the scripts in src/main/scripts match the directory you just created
+    - Ensure that the paths in src/main/conf/flume/flume.conf and the scripts in src/main/scripts match the directory you just created
     - Ensure that the ZK_QUORUM property in src/main/scripts/install.sh and init-hadoop.sh is correct for your cluster
 2. Build the CIS jar file via: mvn clean install
 3. Copy the src directory and target/cis-0.0.1-SNAPSHOT.jar into a local directory called 'package', tar it, and copy it to the $CIS_HOME on the server